DocNow/storified/README.md

 ## Run

-    % storified.py <account name>
+    % storified.py <storify username>

-This will create a directory named after your account, which contains a sub-directory for each story, which in turn contains the HTML, JSON and XML export files for the story.
-For example, here is a partial directory structure created for the [digdialog] Storify account:
+This will create a directory named after your username, which contains a sub-directory for each story, which in turn contains the HTML, JSON and XML export files for the story.
+For example, here is a partial directory structure created for the [digdialog] Storify user:

 ```
 digdialog/